 We monitor various economic indicators and business trends in all of the countries in which we operate to anticipate demand for the Company's services.
 We evaluate these trends to determine the appropriate level of investment, including personnel, which will best position the Company for success in the current and future global macroeconomic environment.
 The Company's investments in headcount are typically structured to proactively support and align with expected revenue growth trends and productivity metrics.
 We have limited visibility into future revenues not only due to the dependence on macroeconomic conditions noted above, but also because of the relatively short duration of the Company's client engagements.
 Accordingly, we typically assess headcount and other investments on at least a quarterly basis.
-As such, during 2020, we decreased headcount in our staffing lines of business but increased headcount in the Protiviti line of business when compared to prior year-end levels.
-We are focused on the productivity levels of tenured staff and believe we have aligned staffing levels to drive increased profitability.
+During 2021, the Company increased headcount across all segments, when compared to prior year-end levels.